voltura/WeekNumber/README.md

 ## Features
 Always see the current week number in the system tray area in Windows taskbar and lookup the week number for any other date via double-click on the application icon.

-Options to start with Windows, automatically update the application, customize colors, set icon resolution and calendar rules and more.
+Options to start with Windows, customize icon colors, language, notifications, automatic updates, calendar rules and more.
 For details see _**Help section**_ below.

-The application is tiny and its memory consumption low.

 ### Supported Languages
 - English
 - Swedish

-<sub>_If you want to contribute with other languages, please create an Issue on Github and I'll contact you!_<sub>
+<sub>_If you want to contribute with another language, please create an Issue on Github and I'll contact you!_<sub>

 ## Screenshots
 #### System tray area icon with default colors